License

 The following are typical requirements to become an LVN and other essential qualifications:

-• Education: An aspiring LVN must have a high school or equivalent diploma and complete a state-approved vocational nursing program.
+• Education: An LVN must have a high school diploma or equivalent and complete a state-approved vocational nursing program.
 They must pass the National Council Licensure Examination for Practical Nurses (NCLEX-PN) to obtain a license.

-• License and Certification: An LVN must hold a valid license in the state where they practice and must maintain it by fulfilling continuing education requirements.
+• License and certification: An LVN must hold a valid, unencumbered license to practice in the state and must maintain it by fulfilling continuing education requirements.
+A current Basic Life Support (BLS) or CPR certification is typically required.

-• Clinical Skills: An LVN must have excellent clinical skills, including the ability to take accurate vital signs, administer medications, and perform basic medical procedures.
+• Clinical skills: An LVN must have excellent clinical skills, including the ability to take accurate vital signs, proficiently administer medications, and perform basic medical procedures safely and competently.

-• Attention to Detail: An LVN must be detail-oriented and have excellent observational skills to identify changes in a patient's health.
+• Attention to detail: An LVN must be detail-oriented and have excellent observational skills to identify subtle changes in a patient's health.

-• Communication Skills: An LVN must have effective verbal and written communication skills to effectively communicate with patients, families, and the rest of the healthcare team.
+• Communication skills: An LVN must have verbal and written communication skills to effectively communicate with patients, families, and the rest of the healthcare team.

-• Physical Stamina: An LVN must be physically fit as they often must stand for long periods of time and have physically demanding tasks such as lifting and moving patients.
+• Physical stamina: An LVN must be physically fit as they often must stand for long periods of time, bend, stoop, and perform physically demanding tasks such as lifting and moving patients.

 LVN Benefits: